-On Saturday there was high security as the presidential entourage of limousines travelled for more than two miles down towards the White House, occasionally getting out to greet the crowd.
+On Saturday there was high security as the presidential entourage of limousines travelled for more than 3km down towards the White House, occasionally getting out to greet the crowd.

 The last President to be assassinated was John F Kennedy, in Dallas, in 1963 but Trump has polarised opinion in America on a scale never seen before and the Secret Service is clearly jittery about his security.

 In March 1981, only two months after his inauguration, President Ronald Reagan escaped an assassination attempt in Washington.